-My kids are always using social media for something.
-They use it to interact with friends, to plan their weekends, and to get updates on their favorite musicians, actors, and comedians.
-They even use it, with their teachers’ blessings, to research school assignments from time-to-time.
-So, it was really no surprise when my oldest asked me a while back if social media works for real estate investors too.
+My kids were always using social media for something.
+They used it to interact with friends, to plan their weekends, and to get updates on their favorite musicians, actors, and comedians.
+And, with the rise of Youtuber stars, they’ve become more marketing savvy than any other generation.
+So, it was really no surprise when my oldest asked me a while back if social media marketing works for real estate investors too.
 I told her that I honestly didn’t know.
 But, since I was a less experienced investor then, and always looking for better ways to find great investment properties, I figured it was important to find out.

-Using Social Media for Real Estate Investor Leads
+Using Social Media Marketing for Real Estate Investor Leads

 There are over three billion active social media users around the world, according to recent data.
 That number equates to about 40% of the earth’s population.
 And, it’s not just children and teenagers who are online.
 In fact, Pew Research Center research indicates that, in the United States alone, 69% of adults use at least one social media website and that they check their sites a minimum of once a day.
 But, they’re not just logging in to watch what’s trending with their friends, in politics, or on the news.
 They’re also updating their statuses for public consumption–a lot.

 Those updates aren’t always about the kids going off to college or the new family pet, either.
 People reveal the status of their marriages, their jobs, their health, and whether these things are causing financial duress for them and their loved ones.
 They even outright ask for help if things are really ugly, whether it’s in finding a good divorce attorney or a way to avoid a foreclosure.
 Thanks to the hashtag function that many social media sites use, people are also able to create, or join, trending issues by labeling their own messages with specific identifiers.
 For example, a homeowner in distress might post a picture of their home and include #help #mortgage #late.